bboettcher3/bboettcher3.github.io/about.markdown

 title: About Me
 ---

-I'm currently looking for work!
 Here's a short summary of my experience and skills.
 If you just want to contact me, you can reach me at [bradyboettcher@gmail.com](mailto:bradyboettcher@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/brady-boettcher-2166b090/).
 You can view my full CV [here](/assets/Brady-Boettcher-Resume.pdf).
 If you want to quickly see and download some of my more developed projects, check out the [Strange Loops website](https://strangeloopsaudio.github.io/).

 ## Overview (in map form)